PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * Refer to the `numpydoc`_ standard for how to write docstrings for classes, class attributes, and constants.

+* The short summary statement at the beginning of a docstring should be one line long, but may be two lines long.

+* The extended summary that immediately follows the short summary should be ≲ 4 sentences long.
+Any additional information should included in the "Notes" section.

+* The short summary should start on the line immediately following the triple quotes.
+There should not be any blank lines immediately before the closing triple quotes.

 * Update code and corresponding documentation at the same time.

 * Write sentences that are simple, concise, and direct rather than